-A student who is unable to adhere to the planned sequence of study must meet with the appropriate School Assistant Director, School administrator, or faculty advisor to discuss the reason for the revised program of study and develop a new contract.
+A student who is unable to adhere to the planned sequence of study must meet with the appropriate School Assistant Director, School administrator, or advisor to discuss the reason for the revised program of study and develop a new contract.

-The student who does not complete the planned sequence of study within four (4) years from admission to the School of Nursing must petition the School Director for an extension of the contract.
+The student who does not complete the planned sequence of study within four (4) years from admission to the School of Nursing (i.e., start of the sophomore sequence) must petition the School Director for an extension of the contract.